Josef Týfa: Tyfa

-"Tyfa" was designed in 1959 and first released in 1960 when a Czechoslovakian design competition was held to determine the best new Czech typeface for book composition.
+"Tyfa" was designed in 1959 and first released in 1960 when a Czechoslovak design competition was held to determine the best new Czech typeface for book composition.
 Týfa's "Tyfa" typeface was the winner and the design was made into fonts for the linotype machine and as a hand-set type by the Czech type foundry, Grafotechna (for hot metal typesetting).
 Berthold Type Foundry later produced letter matrices of the design for Staromat devices, used for manual phototypesetting of display alphabets.
 It was also available on dry transfers of Transotype in the 1980s.
 Although the design found immediate and continued popularity in Czechoslovakia, it saw little use elsewhere.

 The design was inspired by the work of architect Pier Luigi Nervi.

 ITC Tyfa

 18 years after the publication of the original design Jan Solpera, another Czech type designer, sent a letter ITC suggesting that it should release Tyfa as an ITC font.
 ITC was unable to communicate with Týfa at the time due to existence of the "Iron Curtain".
 Týfa was willing to license his design to ITC but could only provide his original sketches from the late 1950s, which were a set of signs on pieces of yellowing cardboard about B2 in size.
 In 1995 František Štorm approached Týfa, proposing to digitize his design under Týfa's direction.
 It was issued by ITC in 1998.